 We never got past eight-track.
 All of The Beatles’ work was on two-track, four-track or eight-track.
 Sgt Pepper was four-track.
 By Abbey Road we had got to eight-track, and we thought it was too many!
 We thought it was too big a luxury.

-George Harrison bought one of the first Moogs to be manufactured, and the large instrument was brought in to Abbey Road in early August 1969.
+George Harrison bought one of the first Moogs to be manufactured, and the large instrument was brought in to the studio at Abbey Road in early August 1969.

 I first heard about the Moog synthesizer in America.
 I had to have mine made specially, because Mr Moog had only just invented it.
 It was enormous, with hundreds of jackplugs and two keyboards.